JingShing/Ngrok-in-StableDiffusion-tutorial/README.md

    * You will need to enter the right ```username``` and ```password``` to enter.
 If you can only see a blank page just refresh the page to clear cache.
 * At the end.
 You can see the Stable diffusion webui page and use it.
  * ![sd](sample/sd.png)
+## Why I want to make this tutorial
+There are few info for teaching how to activate this to share url in webui document.
+And my [ppull request](https://github.com/AUTOMATIC1111/stable-diffusion-webui/pull/4563) about ngrok in [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) has been approved by [AUTOMATIC1111](https://github.com/AUTOMATIC1111).

+That is my honor to merge my code into such big project.
+It is a shame for no body use the feature I edit so I made this tutorial to help you use it.